Our House (American TV series)

-Our House is an American drama television series that aired on NBC for two seasons from September 11, 1986 to May 8, 1988.
+Our House is an American drama television series that aired on NBC for two seasons from September 11, 1986, to May 8, 1988.
 The series centers on the Witherspoon family and the challenges they face adjusting to life with three generations living in the same house.

 The series was created by James Lee Barrett, who died the year after its cancellation.

 Synopsis

 After his son John dies, retired widower Gus Witherspoon (Wilford Brimley) invites his daughter-in-law Jessica Witherspoon (Deidre Hall) and her three children to move to Los Angeles and live with him until Jessie gets back on her feet financially.

-Despite protests from her children—15-year-old daughter Kris (Shannen Doherty); 12-year-old son David (Chad Allen); and 8-year-old daughter Molly (Keri Houlihan)—they, Jessie, and their basset hound Arthur leave Fort Wayne, Indiana, to start life anew in California.
+Despite protests from her children, fifteen-year-old Kris (Shannen Doherty); twelve-year-old David (Chad Allen); and eight-year-old Molly (Keri Houlihan) they, Jessie, and their basset hound Arthur leave Fort Wayne, Indiana, to start a new life in California.
 As they settle in with Gus, they realize just how difficult he can be to live with.
 The majority of the plots each week centers on the conflicts which tend to arise when an extended family must live together in the same house.
-As man of the house, Gus imposes rules on his three grandkids the same way he had raised John (and also John's brother Ben, who is seen in a two-part episode); ultimately, however, he learns ways of conveying lessons to the kids without being gruff.
-Jessie and the kids eventually learn that beneath Gus's stern facade is a wise man, well versed in the ways of the world, who cares about them very much.
+As man of the house, Gus imposes rules on his three grandkids the same way he had raised John (and also John's brother Ben, who is seen in a two part episode); ultimately, however, he learns ways of conveying lessons to the kids without being gruff.
+Jessie and the kids eventually learn that beneath Gus' stern facade is a wise man, well versed in the ways of the world, who cares about them very much.

-Each of the episode's five acts (before the commercial break) ends with a freeze-frame shot which then occupies one of several rooms in an abstract rendering of a house figure.
+Each of the episode's five acts (before the commercial break) ends with a freeze frame shot which then occupies one of several rooms in an abstract rendering of a house figure.
 As the episode unfolds, more rooms are filled until finally—when the dilemma has been resolved—the final piece is put in place, completing the house.

 John Witherspoon (played by Patrick Duffy) is seen in one episode and in the occasional flashback.